Last edited: 10 Aug 2019

 - BrewpubsBerlin keeps track of which brewpubs I've visited in Berlin and elsewhere in Germany.
 It includes my impressions, web links, addresses and a Google map showing them all.
 PubsBerlin lists most of the English and Irish pubs in the city, although I haven't visited most of them.

-- Some stuff I've written, mostly tech articles and book reviews, can be found in MyWriting
+- Some stuff I've written, mostly tech articles and book reviews, but also including writeups of our Hurtigruten trip along the Norwegian coast in German and English (with lots of pictures), and a lengthy trip across the USA, can be found in MyWriting

 - If you've been here before, check out RecentChanges to see what's new.

 - If you're interested in getting in touch, I'm on Email, XING and LinkedIn.
 If you send a contact request, make sure to mention why you want to connect.

 - Saw the movie Der unverhoffte Charme des Geldes a.k.a.
 The Fall of the American Empire (August 9)

 - Released a few bug fixes for the Java open source forum software JForum2 (August 7)

 - Saw the movie Bridge of Spies (July 31)

 - Added various plugins for JSPWiki in CodeSnippets (July 18)